Ohio

 State Intelligence

-American Electric Power Ohio (Ohio Power Co. / Columbus Southern Power)
+American Electric Power Ohio (Ohio Power Co. / Columbus Southern Power, now AEP Ohio)

 FirstEnergy Ohio (Ohio Edison, The Illuminating Company, Toledo Edison)